theonesean/github-to-pinboard/README.md

 # Github Starred to Pinboard sync script

-This script syncs your starred repositories from GitHub to Pinboard.
+This script syncs your starred repositories from Github to Pinboard.

 ## Getting Started